by Texas Homesteader ~

 So I’m pulling out the ingredients I have available to work with, including leftover smoked sausage from a larger package of sausages, some of my home-canned chicken broth and the last of our fresh potatoes & onions.
 The big soup pot is at the ready, today I think a comfort-food meal of meaty potato soup is in order!

 Potato Soup Ingredients

 I chopped the onions & sausages and plopped them into my soup pot with about a tablespoon of bacon grease and cooked them until the onions were translucent.
 Then I added a quart of homemade broth and my chopped potatoes, minced garlic, salt & coarsely-cracked pepper and put the top back on the soup pot.
 The potatoes were simmered until they were soft – probably about 20 minutes.

 Now some people like their potato soup very smooth, even placing it in a blender to achieve that smooth texture.
 However it feels like a more substantial meal to RancherMan & me to have noticeable chunks of potato & sausage in our soup.
 So I just took my wooden spatula and chopped at the soft potatoes until they were as chopped into the soup as I liked.

-Now here’s the most important part – around the Taylor household (and probably yours too) rigid recipes just don’t fly.
+Now here’s the most important part – around our household (and probably yours too) rigid recipes just don’t fly.
 Thankfully this recipe can me amended however you like to suit your own tastes.